 While physicians within the Froedtert & MCW Cancer Network are working to identify and treat early onset cancers, they also focus on the special needs of these younger people with cancer.

 “Younger patients diagnosed and treated for cancer have unique needs compared to pediatric patients or older adult cancer patients,” Dr. Charlson said.
-“If a person is age 20 or 25 and beat cancer, they potentially have 50 years or more to live, during which they might face late effects of treatment and other issues.”
+“If a person is age 20 or 25 and beats cancer, they potentially have an additional 50 years or more to live, during which they might face late effects of treatment and other issues.”

 “As part of our focus on caring for young adults, we offer a lot of supportive services,” he said.
 “We remain available to our patients down the road.”